-This report is based upon the author's personal examination of the property, review of exploration data generated by Homestake, Freeport and Inland Gold and Silver as noted within the text and referenced as appropriate in the Reference section.
+This supplement report was prepared by Paul D. Noland in January and February of 2009 at the request of Robert Eadie, President of American Consolidated Minerals.
+The author has based his assessment upon the a personal examination of the property, reviews of exploration data generated by Homestake, Freeport, Inland Gold and Silver, and Golden Oasis as noted within the text and referenced as appropriate in the Reference section.
 Published literature has been reviewed and is also referenced.
 The author is familiar with this general area of Nevada from visiting various mining properties during formal and informal tours since the early 1980's along with specific property visits and the authoring of reports for reporting purposes for other companies in this general area of Nevada.